 Bio coming soon!

 Dustin Kaplan has dedicated the last five years to improving the health and fitness levels of his clients and athletes.
-He earned a Bachelor’s degree in Athletic Training from Ohio University and is currently a licensed Athletic Trainer (AT) and Registered Strength and Conditioning Coach (RSCC).
+He earned a Bachelor’s degree in Athletic Training from Ohio University and is currently a licensed Athletic Trainer (AT).
 Kaplan is also a licensed Massage Therapist (LMT) and as the owner of the Kaplan Institute of Performance Health, he utilizes corrective exercise techniques and medical massage to help his clients reach their optimal performance levels via personal training.
 Additionally, he acts as the strength and conditioning coach at the high school level and is a certified USA Boxing coach and judge (USA-B).

 Tim Suchomel is an Assistant Professor in the Department of Human Movement Sciences and Strength and Conditioning Coach at Carroll University.
 His primary areas of interest include strength and conditioning, weightlifting movements and their derivatives, and athlete testing and monitoring.